vikasmahto99/Anon-ecommerce-website/README.md

 # Anon-ecommerce-website

-Anon is a fully responsive e-commerce website, with maximum compatibility on all mobile devices, built using HTML, CSS, and JavaScript.
+Anon is a fully responsive e-commerce website designed for optimal compatibility across all mobile devices.
+It is built using HTML, CSS, and JavaScript, and showcases modern web development techniques.

 ![desktop](https://github.com/user-attachments/assets/a48d3174-9eda-4237-abe0-a5dc13ffeff3)